Usage & Integration

 }

-Key points:
+Key features:

-• setActive() establishes the session
+• setActive() - Activates the returned Clerk session

 The sign-up form uses useSignUp hook with email verification: